 Brain fog is not a recognized medical condition, but it is a common issue for many people and includes symptoms like mental fatigue, poor memory, and lack of focus.
 A variety of issues may cause brain fog, but the top six causes are stress, poor diet, medications, health conditions, inadequate sleep, and age-related hormonal changes.

 There are several natural strategies for reducing brain fog.
 Start by eating a healthy diet including many antioxidant-rich organic fruits and vegetables, whole grains, legumes, nuts, and seeds and avoid fried, processed, and animal-based foods.
 Exercise more, get more sleep, and try essential oils like peppermint.
-Herbal supplements like bacopa and Mucuna pruriens may also help you clear the fog, lending greater clarity to your thoughts.
+Herbal supplements like bacopa and Mucuna pruriens or vitamins and minerals like iodine and B12 may also help you clear the fog, lending greater clarity to your thoughts.

 How do you clear brain fog from your mind?
 Share your tips in the comments!